Chances are, if someone mentions GoPro, you think of a super-sturdy camera for the adventurous.

-This is derived from the "Essence" step of the brand identity process, and should describe the emotion you want your audience to feel after seeing this work.
+This is derived from the "Essence" step of the corporate identity process, and should describe the emotion you want your audience to feel after seeing this work.

 6) What justification are we providing as support?

 Explain why the audience should believe your claims.
-Here you can detail the benefits of your product or service, why your offering is better than your competitors', and how these benefits substitute the claim you made in step four.
+Here, you can detail the benefits of your product or service, why your offering is better than your competitors, and how these benefits substitute the claim you made in #4 ("What's our message?").

-7) How is that different from other brands?
+7) How is that different from other brands' messaging?